n8willis/kernall/kindersley.md

 David Kindersley's spacing methods
 ==================================

-In the 1950s, Kindersley began (researching)[http://www.kindersleyworkshop.co.uk/spacing/] methods to find the "optical center" of glyphs&mdash;in other words, the point at which the left and right sides of the glyph "appear" balanced to the eye.
+In the 1950s, Kindersley began researching methods to find the "optical center" of glyphs&mdash;in other words, the point at which the left and right sides of the glyph "appear" balanced to the eye.

 This work was a rare foray into trying to experimentally determine what underlying factors might be at work when designers visually adjust spacing for perceptual balance.

+The Kindersley Workshop has (an overview)[http://www.kindersleyworkshop.co.uk/spacing/] of the process documented at its web site; a far more thorough discussion is found in Kindersley's book, <cite>Optical letter spacing for new printing systems</cite>, 1966, 1976 (reprinted 2001).

 Kindersley's initial approach was to project light through cut outs of glyphs, and measure the actual amount of light that fell on each side